asettle/ceph-csi/docs/design/proposals/cephfs-fscrypt.md

 ### [ceph-csi-kms] Key Management: Policy Key Directly From Ceph-CSI

 A simpler approach to the one proposed above, but incompatible with `fscrypt`.
-To unlock a subvolume a user would have to use Ceph-CSI.
+To unlock a sub-volume, the user would have to use ceph-csi.
 The implementation is similar to the RBD encryption feature.
-It uses the low-level `fscryptctl` tool to set a policy key from a Ceph-CSI data encryption key.
+It uses the low-level `fscryptctl` tool to set a policy key from a ceph-csi data encryption key.

-Ceph-CSI KMS requiring metadata data encryption key storage can use xattrs on a mounted CephFS filesystem.
+Ceph-csi KMS requires metadata data encryption key storage that can use xattrs on a mounted CephFS filesystem.

 A prototype showing this approach is available: https://github.com/irq0/ceph-csi/tree/wip/fscrypt